sanderman155/audio/README.md

   bin/vad example.wav 0.1 0.01
   ```

-# Fast and sicrete fourier transform
+# Fast and discrete fourier transform

 The Fourier Transform is a tool that breaks a waveform (a function or signal) into an alternate representation, characterized by sine and cosines.
 The Fourier Transform shows that any waveform can be re-written as the sum of sinusoidal functions.